dirkwhoffmann/virtualc64/README.md

 ### About

 VirtualC64 emulates a Commodore 64 on your Apple Macintosh.
-TThis project attempts to create an emulator that combines three key objectives: A high emulation accuracy, an easy-to-use interface, and a well-documented and easy-to-understand code base.
+The project attempts to create an emulator that combines three key objectives: A high emulation accuracy, an easy-to-use interface, and a well-documented and easy-to-understand code base.
 VirtualC64 has a long development history under its belt.
-Originally, the emulator was intended as a demonstration of a virtual CPU environment that can be used in a one-year or two-year course on computer engineering.
+Originally, the emulator was intended as a demonstrator of a virtual CPU environment that can be used in a one-year or two-year course on computer engineering.
 Over the years, VirtualC64 has become more and more accurate and evolved into a full-blown emulator.

 <img width="461" alt="Bildschirmfoto 2021-01-08 um 15 51 16" src="https://user-images.githubusercontent.com/12561945/104055957-f090ff00-51ef-11eb-8de8-e2ff5b925269.png">